gurunandan-bhat/vernarch/content/essays/future-of-vernacular-architecture.md

 Lockwood de Forest who was from New York and he took these designs further across the seas to North America.
 Soon many residential interiors in Europe and America took to Indian woodwork for decoration and panels, including haveli style bay windows.
 {{< figure src="/images/essays/Birkha Bawari 5666.png" caption="Birkha Bawari, a modern stepwell, built in 2009.
 Designed by Jodhpur based architect A. Mridul, it is a stepwell style water storage system in a housing township, Umaid Heritage, in the desert city of Jodhpur.
 Built to address severe water scarcity in the region, it has a capacity to collect 17.5 million litres of harvested runoff rain water from the site.
 ‘Birkha’ means ‘rain’ in the local dialect and ‘Bawari’ means a stepwell.
 Taking cues from ancient subterranean water buildings of the Indian sub-continent, the linear and the square step-wells, it has been designed as a combination of both the variants.
-Built of site-quarried red sandstone with a unique structural system of arcuated walls, it is an average of 12 meters wide, 227 meters long and 18 meters at its deepest end." width="100%" >}}
+Built of site-quarried red sandstone with a unique structural system of arcuated walls, it is an average of 12 meters wide, 227 meters long and 18 meters at its deepest end." width="100%" class="essay-image" >}}
 Other Indian architectural elements like domes, arches and fresco decorative techniques also followed.
 Even theatres and hotels took a fancy to this newly imported flavour and replicated styles and patterns from Jain and Hindu temples as well.
 However, this was a